 My husband Coby and I have been planning our great van escape for nearly four years now.
 And by planning, I mean endlessly scrolling through Instagram searching #vanconversion and #homeiswhereyouparkit to amass enough ideas or envy to go out and start our own #vanlife.

-This past weekend we took out Boba, one of Escape Campervans unique, artist-painted van campers into the Okanogan-Wenatchee National Forest.
+This past weekend we decided to rent a van called Boba, one of Escape Campervans’ artist-painted vehicles, into the Okanogan-Wenatchee National Forest.
 You can probably guess what we discovered: solitude, joy, and a new perspective on small spaces.

 Driving “The Beast”